seetaresearch/dragon/docs/api/python/torch.rst

   : Return a tensor of evenly spaced values within a interval.

   `argmax(...) <torch/argmax.html>`_
-  : Return the indices of maximum elements along the given axis.
+  : Return the index of maximum elements along the given dimension.

   `argmin(...) <torch/argmin.html>`_
-  : Return the indices of minimum elements along the given axis.
+  : Return the index of minimum elements along the given dimension.

   `axpby(...) <torch/axpby.html>`_
   : Compute the element-wise addition from input to output.